 Beat the bloat

 Get rid of bloating by cutting out fizzy drinks and foods that cause wind.
-Sit down to eat and take regular exercise.
+Sit down to eat and exercise regularly.

-If your stomach or tummy often feels bloated, it could be due to:
+If your tummy often feels bloated, it could be due to:

 Excess wind and bloating